tedski999/tcdicn/README.md

     - `"name"`: The unique name given to this client on the network.
     - `"labels"`: A list of labels this client plans to publish to.
     - `"ttp"`: (Time To Propigate) Number of seconds to allow other nodes to delay before it must repeat our client advertisement to its peers (This allows nodes to "batch" together these advertisements that are broadcasted to their peers).
+    - `"key"`: (Optional) The private key of this client in PEM format.
+Used for joining groups.
 - `await node.get(label: str, ttl: float, tpf: float, ttp: float)`: Subscribe to some label for new data.
 Returns once data you have not seen before becomes available.
 Useful for actuators.
   - `ttl` (Time To Live) specifies how many seconds nodes should remember this interest for.
   - `tpf` (TTL PreFire) is how many interest notifications should be sent before the interest TTL runs out, such that notifications are sent to relavant peers every `ttl/tpf` seconds.
   - `ttp` (Time To Propigate): Number of seconds to allow other nodes to delay before it must repeat our interest to its relavant peers or fulfil our interest by sending us data (This allows nodes to "batch" together these messages into much fewer node-to-node TCP connections).
 - `await node.set(label: str, data: str)`: Publish new labeled data to the network, which will only be propagated towards interested clients.
 Useful for sensors.

+If you want to use encryption between clients in the same group, they only need to "join" with each other:
+- `await node.join(group: str, client: str, key: bytes, labels: List[str]):` Publishes an invite to "{group}/{self.client}" for the other client to subscribe to.
+Reciprocally, this client subscribes to "{group}/{client}" to recieve their invite.
+These invites are validated with the provided public key of the other client.
+If both clients have a different key or if neither possess one yet, they keep the newer key.

 If you would like to test locally with a virtual network of ICN nodes, run one of the example scenarios using Docker: